opensearch-project/dashboards-notebooks/dashboards-notebooks/docs/poc/Zeppelin_OpenSearch_Storage.md

 ### **Design Details:**

 1. Implements the interface common for all Zeppelin Storage adaptors
-2. Implementation of functions in ODFE Zeppelin storage adaptor:
+2. Implementation of functions in OpenSearch Zeppelin storage adaptor:

    - Init - Get all config params
    - List - List all notebooks